liqotech/liqo/docs/pages/User/GettingStarted/kind.md

 local-path-storage   local-path-provisioner-78776bfc44-rk58g          1/1     Running   0          57m
 ```

-If the above commands return each an output similar to this, your clusters are up and ready.
+If the above commands return each output similar to this, your clusters are up and ready.

 Now, you can move forward to the [next step](../install): the installation of Liqo.